0foo/study_notes/rhcsa/topics/scheduled_tasks/at.md

     * at noon
 * a shell will open up and you can input a series of commands to be executed a specific time
 * a -l flag will allow inputting a system load which means no at job will be started if the system load is above this number
+* exit the command definitions with control + D

+* at now + 1 minute